ch-stark/argocdpoliciesblog/blog_simplified.md

    ![Governance-View](images/policies_from_argo.png)

 ## Fixing the issues that ArgoCD gets out of sync and monitoring the solution

-   A nice example how ArgoCD can be configured to optimize the interaction with RHACM-policies has been the following.
-It
+   "A nice example how ArgoCD can be configured to optimize the interaction with RHACM-policies has been the following" -> "The    following present a nice example of how Argo CD can be configured to optimize the interaction with RHACM-policies" use present tense in the following sentences.
-   turned out that as the RHACM-Policy-Controller is copying Policies into a namespace (representing a managed cluster) therefore `ArgoCD-Applications` became `out-of-sync`.
+   "It turned out that as the RHACM-Policy-Controller is copying Policies into a namespace (representing a managed cluster)
+   therefore ArgoCD-Applications became out-of-sync" -> "As RHACM-Policy-Controller copies Policies into a namespace
+   (representing a managed cluster) the Argo CD-Applications become out-of-sync".
    This can be fixed by setting the `resource tracking` method to [label](https://argocd-operator.readthedocs.io/en/latest/reference/argocd/#resource-tracking-method) which is already included in the examples.